libremfg/rhize-docs/content/use-cases/genealogy.md

   (option.title.text = `Example frontend:\nreverse genealogy of ${option.series[0].data[0].name}`);
  ```

+_Data from a Rhize query in an Apache Echart.
+Read the [Build frontend](#frontend) section for details._

-## Steps to use Rhize for genealogy
+## Background: manufacturing entities in Rhize

-In the terms of ISA-95, the lineage of each material is expressed through the following entities:
+In ISA-95 terminology, the lineage of each material is expressed through the following entities:
 - **Material lots.** Unique amounts of identifiable material.
-For example, this might be a piece of cut steel, or an camshaft in an engine.
+For example, a material lot might be a camshaft in an engine or a package of sugar from a supplier.
 - **Material Sublots.** Uniquely identifiable parts of a material lot.
-For example a if a box of consumer-packaged goods represents a material lot, the individual serial numbers of the packages within might be the material sublot.
+For example, if a box of consumer-packaged goods represents a material lot, the individual serial numbers of the packages within might be the material sublots.
 Each sublot is unique, but multiple sublots may share properties from their parent material lot (for example, the expiry date).

-Finally, the relationships are expressed through the following properties:
+The relationship between lots are expressed through the following properties :
-- `isAssembledFrom` expresses the material lots or sublots that went into another material.
+- `isAssembledFromMaterial[Sub]lot` and `isComponentOf[Sub]lot`.
+Define the material lots or sublots that went into another material.
-- `isComponentOf` represents the material lot or sublot that this material went into.
+- `parentMaterialLot` and `childSubLot`.
+Define the relationships between a material lot and its sublots.

+Note that these properties are symmetrical.
+If lot `final-1` has the property `{isAssembledFromMaterialLot: "intermediate-1"`},
+then lot `intermediate-1` has the property `{isComponentOfMaterialLot: "final-1" }`.
+The graph structure of the RhizeDB builds these automatically.

 {{< notice "note" >}}

-The disintiction between sub-lots and lots varies with process.
+The distinction between sub-lots and lots varies with process.
 The rest of this document simplifies the process by using only the word "lots".

 {{< /notice >}}